DigiChanges/node-experience/docs/quick_start.md

 1. Install dependencies. `yarn`.
 2. Copy `.env.dev` file to `.env`.
 3. Then execute `STAGE=dev docker-compose up --build` to up all containers.
-4. Basically generates an admin user, add roles with permission and create a bucket for minIO. `docker-compose exec node bash dev.init.sh`
+4. Basically generates an admin user, add roles with permission and get a bucket for minIO. `docker-compose exec node bash dev.init.sh`

 ## Execute NEXP CLI